evhub/coconut/DOCS.md

--v, --version           print Coconut and Python version information -t, --target            specify target Python version (defaults to universal) -s, --strict            enforce code cleanliness standards -l, --linenumbers       add line number comments for ease of debugging -p, --package           compile source as part of a package (defaults to only if source is a directory) -a, --standalone        compile source as standalone files (defaults to only if source is a single file) -w, --watch           watch a directory and recompile on changes (requires watchdog)
+-v, --version           print Coconut and Python version information -t, --target            specify target Python version (defaults to universal) -s, --strict            enforce code cleanliness standards -l, --line-numbers      add line number comments for ease of debugging -p, --package           compile source as part of a package (defaults to only if source is a directory) -a, --standalone        compile source as standalone files (defaults to only if source is a single file) -w, --watch           watch a directory and recompile on changes (requires watchdog)